 Two drawbacks to consider are that the Stagg EKG is slightly on the smaller side (holding up to .9 liters of water) and it's quite expensive.
 However, the item earns especially high praise from customers for its versatility, durability, and ease of use.

-The Hamilton Beach Glass Electric Kettle tops our list thanks to its fast boiling time, sleek design, and value for money.
-At a similar price, the Cosori Glass Electric Kettle is another worthwhile option.
+The Hamilton Beach Variable Temperature Kettle (view at Amazon) tops our list thanks to its fast boiling time, sleek design, and value for money.
+At a similar price, the Cosori Glass Electric Kettle (view at Amazon) is another worthwhile option.
 Neither have the features of a high-end kettle, like specific drink settings or temperature holding, but they can reliably deliver hot water for years to come.

 Why Trust The Spruce Eats?